 A few more examples of direct sourcing are, the purchasing of raw materials, mechanical parts for manufacturing, ingredients for food products, or subcontracted labor in the context of construction.
 These examples demonstrate a few varieties of goods and services that are widely recognized as an aspect of direct sourcing.

 Indirect sourcing, on the other hand, is the procuring of goods and services for everything that your company requires to run internally.
-Rather than products or ingredients that directly contribute to the production of your company’s goods and services; indirect sourcing manages the flow of internal-organization-consumption.
+Rather than products or ingredients that directly contribute to the production of your company’s goods and services; indirect sourcing manages the flow of internal organization consumption.

 Indirect sourcing is just as necessary to the organization’s function and operation as direct sourcing.
-Although both indirect and direct procuring ultimately has the same goal, they just serve two halves of the same circle.
+Although both indirect and direct procuring ultimately have the same goal, they just serve two halves of the same circle.

 Traditionally, indirect sourcing has been considered largely administrative and dealt with organizational expenses and spending.
 However, the scope for indirect sourcing activities has expanded significantly since then.
 Today, indirect sourcing includes technical hardware and software that your employees and organization rely on, travel, utilities like gas and electric, office supplies, management development training, and even spend management.